 We spend ages interrogating a client brief and trying to understand how to best engage their target audiences, but how much time do we really take to understand the actual client contacts?

-Fortunately for those of us who don’t do this instinctively, there is a science to help understand relationship building, and it focuses on personality-type matching.
+Fortunately, for those of us who don’t do this instinctively, there is a science to help understand relationship building, and it focuses on personality-type matching.

 Myers Briggs is probably the most famous model for mapping personality type.
 However, we favour Insights Discovery, which is a much simpler process involving four easy-to-remember colours, making it an efficient way to think about and manage personality types.

-According to Insights Discovery, most people are a mix of two colours, with one colour dominating the other.
-It is rare, but some people can be evenly balanced.
 The most important thing to remember is that there is no ‘bad’ colour or ‘best’ colour – but being aware of each colour type’s strengths and preferences is key to making your relationships as effective as possible.

-By using this system to identify what personality type you are and what your clients are, your team can learn how to understand the client and adapt accordingly.
 Complementing the clients’ strengths in terms of creativity or being process-driven often makes the strongest teams and can provide the key to delivering long-term client satisfaction.

 In case you’re interested, I’m a Yellow/Red – which probably explains the short article and lack of extensive detail…